Quantum Boolean Algebras

 In this section we study quantum Boolean algebras from a logical viewpoint.
-We assume the reader to be familiar with the language of operads and props \cite{boa, DR, g, m}.
+Propositional logic may be approach from a myriad of viewpoints.
+Here we take a revisionist approach bias towards the theory of operads and props.
+We believe this approach may be of interest in itself, and is certainly pretty convenient for our current purposes as it would readily generalize to cover quantum operational logic.
+We assume the reader to be familiar with the language of operads and props \cite{boa, DR, g, markl, m}.
 First we review the basic principles of classical propositional logic \cite{bro} which may be summarized as:

 \begin{itemize}